downeasternman/Fieldmaster/documentation.md

 - Optional linking of bills to appointments
 - Auto-population of customer details
 - Transfer of appointment description and notes
 - Maintains relationship for reporting

+## Technicians Page
+- The Technicians page now displays a single heading and a single 'Add Technician' button above the technician cards for a cleaner UI.